 Students can learn to use marketing tools to attract an international clientele.
 Topics explored include entry into new markets, pricing and delivery.
 How to effectively analyze competitor products and services will also be discussed.

 Students can explore how products move from acquisition of raw materials to the end customer on an international scale.
 The importance of observing cultural nuances during this process will be analyzed.
 Students will also consider legal and financial constraints surrounding international supply chain management.

 Students can consider business innovation on a global scale in this class.
 Topics such as mitigating risk and exit strategies will be considered.
 Case studies will include global conglomerates and international business leaders.

 MBA graduates can find job opportunities in a wide variety of companies, including financial services, the healthcare industry and nonprofit organizations.
 Many MBA graduates pursue careers as investment bankers, financial advisors or financial services sales agents.
 The U.S. Bureau of Labor Statistics (BLS) noted that many investment bankers who work in merger and acquisition or finance departments travel often, both domestically and internationally (www.bls.gov).

-The BLS predicted that positions for securities, commodities and financial services sales agents could grow by 10% between 2014 and 2024, which is faster than the average for all jobs.
-The BLS also reported that as of 2015, there were 319,280 security, commodities and financial sales agents in the United States.
-In May 2015, they earned a median annual wage of $71,550.
+The BLS predicted that positions for securities, commodities and financial services sales agents could grow by 4% between 2018 and 2028, which as fast as the average for all jobs.
+The BLS also reported that as of 2018, there were 415,890 security, commodities and financial sales agents in the United States.
+In May 2018, they earned a median annual wage of $64,120.

 According to the BLS, most entry-level positions with investment banks and brokerage houses require a bachelor's degree with a business- or economics-related concentration.
 Depending upon the position, an MBA is often a requirement for senior-level positions.